Flowpack/Flowpack.SingleSignOn.DemoServer-Distribution/README.md

 ## DemoInstance:

-* Run `./flow singlesignon:generatekeypair` to create a new OpenSSL key pair
+* Run `./flow ssokey:generatekeypair` to create a new OpenSSL key pair
 * Add setting "Flowpack.SingleSignOn.Client.ssoServerEndpointUrl" with the URI of the SSO server endpoint (e.g. http://ssodemoserver.dev/sso/authentication)
 * Add setting "Flowpack.SingleSignOn.Client.ssoClientKeyPairFingerprint" with the created fingerprint
 * Add setting "Flowpack.SingleSignOn.Client.ssoClientIdentifier" with an identifier of the SSO client (has to match the client identifier on the SSO server)
-* Export the public key of the client "./flow singlesignon:exportpublickey [fingerprint] > demoinstance.pub"
+* Export the public key of the client "./flow ssoclient:exportpublickey [fingerprint] > demoinstance.pub"

 ## DemoServer:

 * Import the public key of the client "./flow security:importpublickey < ../DemoInstance/demoinstance.pub"
-* Add a client with the given client identifier and key fingerprint: "./flow client:add demoinstance [fingerprint]"
+* Add a client with the given client identifier and key fingerprint: "./flow ssoserver:registerclient demoinstance [fingerprint]"
-* Generate key pair for server "./flow singlesignon:generatekeypair"
+* Generate key pair for server "./flow ssokey:generatekeypair"
 * Add setting "Flowpack.SingleSignOn.Server.ssoServerKeyPairFingerprint" with the fingerprint of the generated public key
-* Export server public key: "./flow singlesignon:exportpublickey e1879766_2a5b_4d5d_b2b9_30918dd18ef9 > demoserver.pub"
+* Export server public key: "./flow ssokey:exportpublickey e1879766_2a5b_4d5d_b2b9_30918dd18ef9 > demoserver.pub"

 ## DemoInstance